 (b) A ballot polling audit, with a five percent risk limit.

+(c) A batch-comparison audit, with five percent risk limit, assuming a vote shift of no more than 40% in any single batch, and with batches chosen weighted by maximum error bound.

-(c)A risk-limiting audit using another method, with a five percent risk limit, as approved by the Secretary of State.
+(d) A risk-limiting audit using another method, with a five percent risk limit, as approved by the Secretary of State.

 Note: Authority cited: Section 12172.5 Government Code; Section 15367, Elections Code.